Realistic Dialogue: 16 Observations Writers Should Know About Real Life Talk

 In the end, natural dialogue isn't the best tool for developing a plot because real people are unpredictable.
 They rarely speak about the things closest to them.
 They rarely speak about their vulnerabilities.
 They often talk about the most superficial, irrelevant subjects.

-Real people talk lessl, which makes it very difficult to get emotion, sentiment, and transformation across through dialogue.
+Real people talk less, which makes it very difficult to get character emotion, sentiment, and transformation across through fictional dialogue.

 The key is to get your characters into a situation where they're so broken, so destitute, so screwed up that they'll say anything.
 And perhaps that's why we read fiction anyway, to hear people say exactly what's on their mind.